-Exhibit Number Description Form File Number Incorporated by Reference from Exhibit Number Filed with SEC 4.1 Indenture, date February 26, 2021, between the Registrant and U.S. Bank National Association (2026 Notes).
-8-K 001-38434 4.1 February 26, 2021 4.2 Indenture, dated February 26, 2021, between the Registrant and U.S. Bank National Association (2028 Notes).
-8-K 001-38434 4.2 February 26, 2021 4.3 Form of 0% Convertible Senior Note due 2026 (included in Exhibit 4.1).
-8-K 001-38434 4.3 February 26, 2021 4.4 Form of 0% Convertible Senior Note due 2028 (included in Exhibit 4.2).
-8-K 001-38434 4.4 February 26, 2021 10.1 Purchase Agreement, dated February 23, 2021, by and among the Registrant and J.P.
-Morgan Securities LLC and Goldman Sachs & Co.
-LLC, as representatives of the several initial purchasers listed in Schedule 1 thereto.
-8-K 001-38434 10.1 February 26, 2021 10.2 Form of Convertible Note Hedge Confirmation (2026 Notes).
-8-K 001-38434 10.2 February 26, 2021 10.3 Form of Convertible Note Hedge Confirmation (2028 Notes).
-8-K 001-38434 10.3 February 26, 2021 10.4 Form of 2026 Warrant Confirmation.
-8-K 001-38434 10.4 February 26, 2021 10.5 Form of 2028 Warrant Confirmation 8-K 001-38434 10.5 February 26, 2021 10.6 Third Amendment and Restatement Agreement to the Revolving Credit and Guaranty Agreement, by and among the Registrant, the lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent, dated as of February 23, 2021.
-8-K 001-38434 10.6 February 26, 2021 31.1 Certification of Principal Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description Form File Number Incorporated by Reference from Exhibit Number Filed with SEC 31.1 Certification of Principal Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certifications of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, formatted in Inline XBRL: (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statement of Operations, (iii) Condensed Consolidated Statements of Comprehensive Income, (iv) Condensed Consolidated Statements of Cash Flows, (v) Condensed Consolidated Statements of Stockholders' (Deficit) Equity, and (vi) Notes to Unaudited Condensed Consolidated Financial Statements.
-104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)
+101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, formatted in Inline XBRL: (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statement of Operations, (iii) Condensed Consolidated Statements of Comprehensive Income, (iv) Condensed Consolidated Statements of Cash Flows, (v) Condensed Consolidated Statements of Stockholders' Deficit, and (vi) Notes to Unaudited Condensed Consolidated Financial Statements.
+104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101).

-[†] The certifications attached as Exhibit 32.1 that accompany this Quarterly Report on Form 10-Q are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Dropbox, Inc. under the Securities Act of 1933, as amended, or the

-Securities Exchange Act of 1934, as amended, whether made before or after the date of this Quarterly Report on Form 10-Q, irrespective of any general incorporation language contained in such filling.
+The certifications attached as Exhibit 32.1 that accompany this Quarterly Report on Form 10-Q are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Dropbox, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Quarterly Report on Form 10-Q, irrespective of any general incorporation language contained in such filing.